MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 ### User enrollment end user tasks

-Account driven user enrollment is driven by the MDM enrollment profile.
 Your users must do the following steps.
-For more information and recommendations, go to [Prepare employees for enrollment]([../enrollment/apple-account-driven-user-enrollment.md#step-3-prepare-employees-for-enrollment).
+For more information about the user experience, go to [Prepare employees for enrollment]([../enrollment/apple-account-driven-user-enrollment.md#step-3-prepare-employees-for-enrollment).

 1. Open the Settings app and go to **General** > **VPN & Device Management**.
 2. Sign in to their work or school account.